nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

          OK

 #.
-Test the TCP server with TCP proxy service (note that these commands are available only if :option:`CONFIG_SLM_TCP_PROXY` is defined):
+Test the TCP server with TCP proxy service:

    a.
 Check the available values for the XTCPSVR command and read information about the current state.